The Best Time to Visit Hawaii: skip the clouds and crowds

 If you do get stuck in the rain in Hawaii, see our What To Do in Hawaii When It Rains for a list of rainy day activities.

 The rains are warm in Hawaii and don’t last long.
 It may rain in the morning and then clear up for a beach day.
 All-day rains are rare, even during the winter.
 Plus, rain brings rainbows!
+We think you should still keep Hawaii in November in the running if you’re still not sure.

 The popular places to stay on each of the major Hawaiian Islands are located on the leeward sides.
 The leeward side of the island gets less rain and has more sunny days compared to the windward side.
 The leeward side gets most of its rain during a few winter storms.